 In 1995, Dr. Kahle joined the acoustic consulting firm Artec Consultants Inc, based in New York, one of the world leaders in the acoustic design of performance spaces.
-He made important contributions to a number of Artec projects, including the KKL Luzern, and the Salle du Métropole, Lausanne, Switzerland; the Auditorium of the Opéra de Dijon, France; the Kimmel Center for the Performing Arts, Philadelphia; the Orange County Performing Arts Center, California; the LG Arts Center / SangNam Hall, Seoul, Republic of Korea; the KVS Brussels City Theatre, the Maison de la Radio Flagey, and the Théâtre Royal de La Monnaie, Brussels, Belgium.
+He made important contributions to a number of Artec projects, including the Culture and Congress Center (KKL), Luzern, and the Salle du Métropole, Lausanne, Switzerland; the Auditorium de Dijon, France; the Regional Performing Arts Center, Philadelphia; the Orange County Performing Arts Center, California; the SangNam Hall, LG Arts Center, Seoul, Republic of Korea; the Flemish Theatre (KVS), the Maison de la Radio, and the Théâtre royal de La Monnaie, Brussels, Belgium.

-Since 1988, Eckhard Kahle has published a large number of scientific articles in journals and seminars proceedings.
-He is regularly invited to give lectures and Masterclasses.
+Since 1988, Eckhard Kahle publishes a large number of scientific articles in journals and seminars proceedings in France, Belgium Switzerland, Germany, England and North America.
+He is regularly invited to give lectures and Master classes.
 He is Professor at the National Music Conservatory in Karlsruhe, Germany.